Warning Signs of a B12 Deficiency

 1. Complete Blood Count (CBC)

 This test, when it reveals the red blood cells to be very large, can indicate megaloblastic anemia, which is caused by a B12 and/or folate deficiency (18).
-This is a simple test that every physician runs but not all physicians are trained to look at functional methylation issues and how they effect the size and development of blood cells.
+This is a simple test that every physician runs but not all physicians are trained to look at functional methylation issues and how they affect the size and development of blood cells.

-Health practitioners trained in functional medicine will see slight elevations in MCV, MCH and MCHC and be suspicious of functional methylation issues.
+Health practitioners trained in functional medicine will see slight elevations in MCV, MCH, and MCHC and be suspicious of functional methylation issues.
 I look at both the blood volume and a blood B12 level on our Comprehensive Blood Analysis test here

 , Comprehensive Blood Analysis